-- EXP pre-course survey (during the first week of class) - EXP post-course survey (during the final week of class) - Final summative reflection EXP questions with a grade of C- (28 out of 40) or higher - 150-word minimum for each of the four required elements. - o Students may revise their summative reflection one time to meet the C- standard. - Highest score possible on a revision is 28 points. - Failure to complete any of the above will result in an F for the course.
+- EXP pre-test - EXP post-test - Final summative reflection EXP questions with a grade of C- (28 out of 40) or higher - 150-word minimum for each of the four required elements. - Students may revise their summative reflection one time to meet the C- standard. - Failure to complete any of the above will result in an F for the course.

-Most Thursday labs will be set aside as time for students to be working on projects under the mentorship of their lab instructor.
+Most Thursday labs will be set aside as time for students to be working on projects under the mentorship of their instructor.
 (Students should also be working on their projects at other times during the week).